isc-projects/kea/doc/sphinx/arm/config-backend.rst

 network.
 Each subnet has two unique identifiers: the subnet identifier and the subnet prefix.
 The subnet identifier is used in Kea to uniquely identify the subnet within the network and to connect it with other configuration elements, e.g. in host reservations.
-Some commands provided by the ``cb_cmds`` hook library allow the subnet information to be accessed by either subnet identifier or prefix, and explicitly prohibit using the server tag to access the subnet.
+Some commands provided by :ischooklib:`libdhcp_cb_cmds.so` allow the subnet information to be accessed by either subnet identifier or prefix, and explicitly prohibit using the server tag to access the subnet.
 This is because, in general, the subnet definition is associated with multiple servers